What’s an MX Record?

 MX stands for Mail eXchange.
 MX Records tell email delivery agents where they should deliver your email.
-You can have many MX records for a domain, providing a way to have redundancy and ensure that email will always be delivered.
+You can have many MX records for a domain.
+They provide a way to have redundancy and ensure email will always be delivered.

-Google Apps provides a common example of using MX Records for email delivery.
-When you create a Google Apps account and you want your email to be delivered to your Google Apps mail account, Google provides you with a set of MX records that you need to add to DNSimple.
-Here are the default MX records that Google suggests you should add:
+Google Apps provides a common example of using MX Records to deliver email.
+When you create a Google Apps account and you want your email to be delivered to your Google Apps mail account, Google provides a set of MX records you need to add to DNSimple.
+Here are the default MX records Google suggests:

 - aspmx.l.google.com 1